kaitozaw/tennislot/README.md

 ## Solution

-Tennislot enables tennis court owners to set up an online booking page in minutes, with no upfront costs and only a small transaction fee per reservation.
+Tennislot enables tennis court owners to set up an online booking page in minutes, with no upfront costs and only a small transaction fee per booking.

 ## Features